IBM/MLOps-CPD/README.md

 4. If appropriate, mark the project as sensitive.
 The project has a sensitive tag and project collaborators can't move data assets out of the project.
 You cannot change this setting after the project is created.
 5. Choose an existing object storage service instance or create a new one.
 Click Create.
 You can start adding resources to your project.

+## 1.2.
+Creating the deployment spaces

+For IBM WML, We have three spaces:
+  1. MLOps_Dev : Dev Space to deploy your models and test before being pushed to the pre-prod
+  2. MLOps_preprod : Pre-prod Space to deploy and test and validate your models.
+The Validator uses this environment before giving a go ahead to                                push the models in production.
+  3. MLOps_Prod : Production Space to deploy your validated models and monitor it.

 ### Python environment customisations